 - 2 cups baby spinach (chopped)

-- 1 tsp oregano (use 1 tbsp if using fresh)
+- 1 teaspoon oregano (use 1 tablespoon if using fresh)

-- 1 tsp basil (1 tbsp if using fresh)
+- 1 teaspoon basil (1 tablespoon if using fresh)

 - ½ cup vegan parmesan cheese (or use any vegan parm you like)